sakunaharinda/FYP-Maritime_Surveillance/README.md

 ### Demo

 1. Follow the steps to setup CenterNet repository.
-[Change the repo name to `Centre_SMD` to avoid errors and confusion.]
+[Change the repo name to `Center_SMD` to avoid errors and confusion.]
 2. Update the files in `CenterNet/src` with the provided files in `Center_SMD/src`
 3. Follow the steps below.
 ```